 Within the Semantic Web initiative, the Linked Data5 project aims at publishing structured datasets – usually described by standard metadata models such as RDF6 – on the Web, and setting (RDF) links between data items – usually called semantic entities – from different data sources.
 The adoption of Linked Data has thus led to the extension of the Web with a global data space connecting data from diverse domains such as people, companies, books, films, television, music, statistical and scientific data, and reviews [5].
 This enables new types of applications.
 For instance, there are search engines that crawl Linked Data by following the links between data sources, and provide expressive query capabilities (see e.g. SPARQL7 RDF query language) over aggregated data, similar to how a relational database is queried today.

-Collecting data by SNS
+Collecting data form social networks (SN)

-Fehmi Ben Abdesslem, Iain Parris, and Tristan Henderson (2011) used the social networks and mobile devices for collecting user characteristic and understand in behavior, in their research they used Facebook API for obtaining users data form Facebook while the activate questionnaire at user mobile devices, they also crossbreed their data with user location (they use GPS in the mobile device) for “understanding” here user and collect effective data and avoiding bad filtering.
+Abdesslem, Parris, and Henderson [2011] used the social networks and mobile devices for collecting user characteristic and understand in behavior, in their research they used Facebook API for obtaining users data form Facebook while the activate questionnaire at user mobile devices, they also crossbreed their data with user location (they use GPS in the mobile device) for “understanding” here user and collect effective data and avoiding bad filtering.
+The main achievement they concluded guideline how collect data form social networks , they also concluded that the collecting process is depend on the purpose of the data.

-In this paper we will try to obtain database by using the SNS system the biggest question is since SNS are combine for many type of the population when each item is basically related to some circle how we sample subject in random way without taking our samples from the same circle in this paper will try to answer this question.